QuixoticSL/JS-Allonge/NOTES.md

 ### November 24th 2017 ###
 - If you have an array, and you take it’s “rest,” your “child” array is a copy of the elements of the parent array.
 And therefore, modifications to the parent do not affect the child, and modifications to the child do not affect the parent.
 - If you have a linked list, and you take it’s “rest,” your “child” list shares its nodes with the “parent” list.
 And therefore, modifications to the parent also modify the child, and modifications to the child also modify the parent.

+### November 25th 2017 ###
+- “copy-on-read”, because when we attempt the parent to “read” the value of a child of the list, we make a copy and read the copy of the child.
+Thereafter, we can write to the parent or the copy of the child freely.